Cikro/xcal/README.md

 Description
 --------------------------------------------------------------------------------
-xcal is an iCalendar file (.ics) utility that allows you to view  information about a calendar's components, it's events, and X-Properties.
-It also allows you to filter a calendar down to only it's events or to-do components between a desired period, combine two calendars, and keep check off to-do components to remove them from the calendar as they are completed. <br />
+xcal is an iCalendar file (.ics) utility that allows you to view  information about a calendar's components, its events, and X-Properties.
+It also allows you to filter a calendar down to only its events or to-do components between a desired period, combine two calendars, and keep check off to-do components to remove them from the calendar as they are completed. <br />
 Finally, you may store event and todo components along with information about the organizers of those components in a